New Brighton, Merseyside: Rugby

 New Brighton Football Club (R.U.) are a rugby union team now based in Moreton.
 They currently play in South Lancs/Cheshire 1 in the English rugby union system.
 The club was formed in New Brighton in 1875 and has been based at several grounds over the years.

 Transport

-Road

 The main road through New Brighton is the A554.
-This road starts in Bidston, passing beneath the M53 motorway at Junction 1, heading towards the coast and then around it to Birkenhead.
-The B5143 joins New Brighton with Liscard.
+Starting in Bidston, it passes beneath the M53 motorway at junction 1, heads towards the coast and then skirts around it to Birkenhead.
+The B5143 connects New Brighton with Liscard.